-However, for the moment at least we should probably not give too much credence to these calculations, or in fact any theory based on the supposed gold content of the late 7th to early 6th century
+However, for the moment at least we should probably not give too much credence to these last ideas, or in fact any theory based on the supposed gold content of 6th century electrum, given that the

-electrum coins, given that the accepted figure for the latter tends to change with each new round of measurements.
-(As well, we can't be sure what gold/silver value ratio actually applied at this period, or, for
+accepted figure for the latter tends to change with each new round of measurements.

 The Northern Types.